- 01Every dollar has a destination — it either flows toward an asset that generates income or toward a liability that generates expenses

 Your Personal Income Statement

-Most Americans have a gap of exactly zero.
-Sometimes negative.
-The average household earns $74,580 and spends $72,967 — leaving $1,613 a year.
+The average American household earns $74,580 and spends $72,967 — leaving $1,613 a year.
 That's $134 a month.
 You can't build a portfolio on $134 a month.
+But you can widen that gap, and the fastest way isn't earning more — it's attacking your single largest expense.

-Converting Your Biggest Liability Into an Asset
+Converting Your Biggest Liability into an Asset

 The Wealth-Building Flywheel